muriarty1893/dataPull/README.md

 The scraper extracts various product details, including:

-- Brand
+- Brand and model information
-- Product name
-- Price
+- Price (in TL)
-- Internal storage
-- RAM capacity
+- Storage capacity and RAM
-- Screen size
+- Screen specifications (size, resolution, technology)
+- Camera details (front/rear, resolution)
 - Battery capacity
+- Connectivity features (NFC, Bluetooth, etc.)
-- Other phone specifications
+- And many other phone specifications

-Each feature is stored in its own column, making the data ready for machine learning applications.
+Each feature is stored in its own column with English headers, making the data ready for machine learning applications.

 ## Performance Optimization